samsvp/MapDraw/README.md

 Once the mouse is released a coords.txt file will be created with the latidude and longitude data.
 If you wish to draw a new trajectory follow the same steps previously described.
 Note that your last coordinates will disappear and that the coords file will be overwritten.
 If you do not specify a map then a default map will be loaded.
 If you specify more than one map json file then an exception will be raised.

+## Controls
+Type the altitude with the keyboard and press enter to register it.
+You should see the current altitude as the map title.
+Press `esc` to clear the screen.
+Press `backspace` to delete the last typed number.

 # Adding new maps
 To add a new map create a new json file and add it and its correspondent image inside to the data folder.
 The json should be formated as follows: